ElsaYilinWang/MERN-AI-ChatBot/README.md

 Middleware are functions which get executed before a request is processed.

 In Node and Express, middleware can be used to check JSON body validations, tokens or cookie validations, params validations and more...

+## Authentication
+Authentication is where the user needs to verify the identity.
+The user will be given a Token after the Auth process.

+## Authorization
+Once the user authenticates, he is provided a token.
+Now to access a resource, the user needs to show a token that was sent during authentication.
+This ensures the user is entitled to a resource.

+## JWT(JSON Web Token)
+JWT is used to encrypt a payload into a signed token that has the permissions or Authorities of the user.

+## Http-only Cookies
+HTTP-only cookies are a type of web cookie that comes with a special security attribute that restricts cookies from being accessed by JavaScriptin the web browser.
+This prevents XSS attacks

+## Auth Process
+User Authenticates -> Sets HTTP-Only signed cookie with JWT token -> User has token

+## Access Protected Resource
+User sneds back the cookie

+    -> if the cookie matches and token is valid -> Process the request

+    -> if the cookie doesn't match and token is invalid -> Abort the operation